cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 in the discussion of features around the module switch command.
 So in the following discussions we will assume Environment Modules version 3.x for the Flavours strategies, as that is the version it works best with.
-For all other strategies, we assume Environment Modules version 4.x, with automatic module handling enabled, as these strategies work best in that scenario.
+For all other strategies, we assume Environment Modules version 4.x, with automated module handling mode enabled, as these strategies work best in that scenario.

 The :ref:`Homebrewed flavors <Homebrewed_flavors_strategy>`,